neuroinformatics-unit/HowTo/docs/source/programming/GIN-repositories.md

 ## Preparatory steps - do only once

-These steps apply to any of the workflows below, but we need to do them only the first time we use GIN in our machine.
+These steps apply to any of the workflows below, but we need to do them only the first time we use GIN on our machine.

 1. Create [a GIN account](https://gin.g-node.org/user/sign_up)
 2. [Download GIN CLI](https://gin.g-node.org/G-Node/Info/wiki/GIN+CLI+Setup#setup-gin-client) and set it up by running: